redpanda-data-blog/anomaly-detection-python-machine-learning/README.md

-# anomaly-detection-python-machine-learning
-Anomaly Detection with Redpanda, Python, and Machine Learning
+# Anomaly Detection with Redpanda, Python, and Machine Learning